nosami/vsonline/vs-online/resources/faq.md

 ### What is Visual Studio Codespaces?

 Visual Studio Codespaces provides managed, on-demand development environments that can be used for long-term development projects or short-term tasks like pull requests.
-You can work with environments using Visual Studio Code, Visual Studio 2019 ([sign up for the Limited Preview](https://aka.ms/vsfutures-signup)), or the included browser-based editor.
+You can work with environments using Visual Studio Code, Visual Studio 2019 ([sign up for the Private Preview](https://aka.ms/vsfutures-signup)), or the included browser-based editor.

 ### How does Visual Studio Online relate to Visual Studio Code Remote Development?